tristanbatchler/COMP3702/Lecture 5.md

 ### Entailment

-* Relation betwen sentences are based on relations between their interpretations
+* Relation between sentences are based on relations between their interpretations

 ### How logic is used to represent a problem